 (3) ensure such schedule is as flat as possible over the hours remaining in the month; and

-ensure deviation return is no greater than 5 megawatts in any hour.
+ensure deviation return is no greater than 5 MW in any hour.

 3.2.3 If it is impossible for «Customer Name» to meet all the requirements of section 3.2.2(1) through section 3.2.2(4) above due to the amount of accrued deviation and the number of hours remaining in the month, then the Parties shall work together to establish a mutually agreeable hourly deviation return schedule.